Florø Church

-Florø Church (Florø kyrkje) is a parish church of the Church of Norway in the municipality of Kinn, Vestland, Norway.
+Florø Church (Florø kyrkje) is a parish church of the Church of Norway in Kinn Municipality in Vestland county, Norway.
 It is located in the town of Florø.
 It is the main church for the Kinn parish, which is part of the Sunnfjord prosti (deanery) in the Diocese of Bjørgvin.
 The white, wooden church was built in a long church design in 1882 using plans drawn up by the architect Jacob Wilhelm Nordan.
 The church seats about 500 people.

 History

 For the first 22 years after Florø was designated as a ladested (town) in 1860, it had no church.
 It was probably the only town in the country without a church of its own.
 The townspeople had to undertake the long 16 km long sea voyage to the old Kinn Church on the island of Kinn to be able to attend church services.
 The church issue was a recurrent topic in the Florø town council every year after 1860.
 In 1882, the church was finally completed in the town, and it became the main church for the parish, with the old Kinn Church being taken out of regular service.
 The church was consecrated on 8 November 1882 by the bishop Fredrik W. Hvoslef.